tokumine/plump/README.md

 Notes
 --
-written on ruby 1.9.3.
-YMMV.
+* written on ruby 1.9.3.
+* takes a while on large .mbtiles